Time to join in?

 Apprenticeship Levy announcement:

 The Apprenticeship Levy was announced in November 2015 and is a mandatory tax for all employers with a wage bill that exceeds £3,000,000, this will come into effect from May2017.
-We would like to provide you with as much information as possible in order to prepare you for the levy.

 Please feel free to use the calculator attached to support you in your apprenticeship strategy.
 We have also attached our Apprenticeship Levy fact sheet to provide you with as much information as possible.